2009 Krasnozavodsk tornado: Impact

-The tornado damaged and destroyed numerous homes within the Moscow region.
-The most severe damage took place in Krasnozavodsk where nine people were reportedly killed, one of whom was later confirmed, and 185 others were injured.
-The fatality occurred after a boy was pinned underneath a downed tree.
-Teachers rushed to pull the child from the fallen tree but were unable to free him.
-Paramedics declared him dead at the scene by the time they arrived.
+The tornado touched down in a forested area and rapidly intensified, snapping trees at F2/T4 strength.
+Moving in northwestern direction, the tornado crossed over the multi-story home and directly struck a small market, partially sweeping it away.
+Vehicles were thrown over 100 m at F3 strength, including Gazelle truck, which landed on a SUV car.
+The tornado them struck a row of multi-story homes on Novaya Street.
+Roofs and balconies were stripped away and interior walls blown inward.
+Trees between homes were snapped and debarked.
+A playground was swept clean with only small pieces left.
+After sharp northeastern turn, the tornado dissipated.
+Nobody was killed, but 65 people were injured and 25 required hospitalization.
 High winds produced by the thunderstorm that spawned the tornado cut power to 40,000 people throughout 250 towns in the area.
-Live power lines downed by the tornado sparked fires that destroyed ten structures.
+Electrical failures caused by the tornado sparked fires that destroyed ten flats.
 Damage from the fires amounted to 170 million RUB (US$5.3 million).
 In Moscow, winds up to 61 km/h downed 90 trees, damaged 25 advertisement billboards and several homes.
 Forty-two homes were damaged by the tornado, ranging from roof damage to severe interior damage, 60 vehicles were either thrown or damaged, and 360 trees were uprooted.
 Damages from the tornado were estimated at 350 million RUB (US$11.3 million).